Philipp Reiter

-Philipp Reiter (born 20 July 1991) is a German ski mountaineer and mountain runner.
+Philipp Reiter (born 20 July 1991) is a German ski mountaineer, mountain runner and sports photographer.
 He is member of the German national selection of ski mountaineering.

 Reiter was born in Munich.
 He started ski mountaineering in 2001, and competed for the first time in 2006.
 He currently lives in Bad Reichenhall, where he visited the Karlsgymnasium.
 He studies mathematics and biology at the University of Salzburg.